 Assessing it all, making observations without bias, maybe even romanticising it a little too much.
 The romanticising might be what makes everyone stuck at home hate your travel posts on social media, but try having that same attitude towards your own home!
 Romanticise the shit out of it!

 Whether you Instagram it or not – who really cares.

 Just make the most out of your spare time the way you would if you were a tourist.
 Grab dinner in a different area, take a different route to work, swim at different beaches, hike in different parks, try wild camping… the list is goddamn endless.

 I feel like all the seniors trekking it around the country with caravans attached to the back of their Toyota Prado’s might be on to something…

 Choose Your Own (Australian) Adventure

-So whether you feel like following suit and opting for a long haul trip across the outback, or just embarking on some smaller scale microadventure’s with the help of We Are Explorers, know that you’re making a rad decision by prioritising local travel over the more exotic (and expensive) options.
+So whether you feel like following suit and opting for a long haul trip across the outback, or just embarking on some smaller scale microadventures, know that you’re making a rad decision by prioritising local travel over the more exotic (and expensive) options.

-And anyway, with the threat of future President Trump looming over the free world*, putting in some effort to come to understand, know and respect the place we call home might not be such a bad idea at the moment.
+Putting in some effort to come to understand, know and respect the place we call home is always a good idea.